pkoenders/portfolio2020/src/content/projects-md/byte-media/byte-media.md

 <div class="description">

-Implemented a UI design refresh of their homepage along with a style guide and pattern library.
+I implemented a design refresh of their homepage.

 This project was undertaken in good faith and regrettably this client did not pay for my services (for no reason).
 A reminder to ask for a deposit or sign a contract before commencing any work.